 To support our StoryParks initiative with Nottingham City Council for a second year and commitment to doing the right thing for our local communities, we have created a series of interviews from our Society and partners to showcase a range of interesting jobs that are out there to inspire children to investigate different careers!

 This year, for Story Parks at Home in 2020's new normal we're bringing the libraries and the parks to everyone's homes via a revamped website and social media, including Facebook and Instagram.
 The website is packed full of great activities from bug-hunting and drumming to mindfulness and storytelling in a brand-new library, packed full of activities to engage and inspire your little ones at home.

-As well as Park Rangers, Ice Hockey players, Library Leads and Rugby players we've caught up with our official StoryParks Storyteller, Nicky Rafferty.
+As well as Park Rangers, ice hockey players and rugby players we've caught up with our official StoryParks Storyteller, Nicky Rafferty.

 Hi Nicky, let's start right at the beginning.
 What was your first ever job?